 There are miles and miles of beach to enjoy--day or night--in Los Angeles County, but there are two classic LA spots that I’ll recommend.

 Among the most romantic things to do in Los Angeles at night is to stroll along Santa Monica Beach while enjoying the lights from the Santa Monica pier.
-This pier has appeared in many movies including Iron Man, Forest Gump, and The Sting.
+The pier has appeared in many movies including Iron Man, Forest Gump, and The Sting.
 When you get hungry head into town for some seriously great food.
 Santa Monica is definitely the foodie capital of Los Angeles.
 A few of our favorites include Elephante and Forma Restaurant and Cheese Bar.

 But if you’re looking for something more funky, opt for Venice Beach.
 This has also been the place for many movies and television shows, most recently for chase scenes on NCIS Los Angeles.
 You’ll see Muscle Beach, the skateboard park, and lots of vendors selling all kinds of souvenirs.
 Along this stretch are plenty of restaurants and bars to explore as well.

 Rooftop bars have become extremely popular around the world, and LA has proudly joined this trend with dozens of great options.
 My current downtown favorite is Perch, located on the 15th floor of the Pershing Square Building, offering 360 degree views of downtown.
 Live music is offered each night at 7 p.m. followed by a D.J. at 10 p.m.

 My favorite option in West LA is Terra at Eataly.
 This place has excellent Italian food, a very stylish patio, and great views of the Hollywood Hills.
 I’ve only been during the day, but I am making every effort to get back here for nighttime views real soon.